Japan · c. 1600–present (Edo period origins)

 The Meiji government banned tattooing in 1872 as part of modernization efforts, pushing irezumi underground and deepening its association with the yakuza.
 The ban was lifted in 1948 by the American occupation, but the stigma persisted.
 Paradoxically, Western tattoo artists like Ed Hardy, Don Ed Hardy, and Filip Leu elevated Japanese tattooing to its current status as perhaps the most respected tattoo tradition in the world.

-Key Japanese Irezumi Artists
+Key Japanese Irezumi artists

 UK